-8. The regulatory commission and the appellate tribunal, as the case may be, shall appoint a secretary and such other officers and employees as they consider necessary for the performance of their functions and on such terms as to salary, remuneration, fee, allowance, pension, leave and gratuity, as they may in consultation with the appropriate government, fix.
+8. The regulatory commission and the appellate tribunal, as the case may be, shall appoint a secretary and such other officers and employees as they consider necessary for the performance of their functions and on such terms as to salary, remuneration, fee, allowance, pension, leave and gratuity, as may be determined by regulations to be issued with prior concurrence of the appropriate government.